gjoncas/gjoncas.github.io/posts/2020-07-08-experimental-qwernomics.markdown

 fmap (+2) $ elemIndex dvorak $ map forbiddenDvorak [2..250]
 ```

-This outputs `Just 211`, and as we can plug in and confirm, `forbiddenDvorak 211` gives the Dvorak keyboad.
+This outputs `Just 211`, and as we can plug in and confirm, `forbiddenDvorak 211` gives the Dvorak keyboard.
 You can likewise confirm that `forbiddenDvorak 210` gives Qwerty, which of course follows.

 We can make an analogous function permuting alphabetical order into Qwerty: